Mangrove

 Beginning in 2010, remote sensing technologies and global data have been used to assess areas, conditions and deforestation rates of mangroves around the world.
 In 2018, the Global Mangrove Watch Initiative released a new global baseline which estimates the total mangrove forest area of the world as of 2010 at 137600 km2, spanning 118 countries and territories.
 A 2022 study on losses and gains of tidal wetlands estimates a 3700 km2 net decrease in global mangrove extent from 1999 to 2019.
 Mangrove loss continues due to human activity, with a global annual deforestation rate estimated at 0.16%, and per-country rates as high as 0.70%.
 Degradation in quality of remaining mangroves is also an important concern.

 There is interest in mangrove restoration for several reasons.
 Mangroves support sustainable coastal and marine ecosystems.
 They protect nearby areas from tsunamis and extreme weather events.
 Mangrove forests are also effective at carbon sequestration and storage.
 The success of mangrove restoration may depend heavily on engagement with local stakeholders, and on careful assessment to ensure that growing conditions will be suitable for the species chosen.

+In 2025, the area of mangroves globally is estimated at 15.9 million hectares.
+Asia has the largest area, at 6.10 million ha, and Europe reported no mangrove area.
+Among countries and areas, Indonesia has the world's largest extent of mangroves, at 3.40 million ha, followed by Brazil (1.39 million ha), Australia (1.11 million ha), Nigeria (976,000 ha) and Mexico (947,000 ha).
+Collectively, these five countries host almost half (49%) of the global mangrove area.

 The International Day for the Conservation of the Mangrove Ecosystem is celebrated every year on 26 July.